 What is a man-machine interface on an orbital power source?

 Generally speaking: all power sources have a man-machine interface (MMI).
 A power source for manual welding, has an interface that consists of mechanical equipment with buttons, Leds and diagrams.
 In this example, the MMI has been reduced to the bare minimum to reduce cost.

-In the case of orbital TIG power sources, interaction is far more sophisticated.
-Communication and control of the welding process is undertaken by means of more intelligent interfaces, such as being equipped with an industrial remote control or a touch screen.
+In the case of orbital TIG power sources, the interactions are far more sophisticated.
+Communication and control of the welding process is undertaken by means of a more versatile interfaces which offers more functionality like with an industrial remote control or a touch screen.